Annuities

 Search for a Company to begin a Claim

 The first is the difference between lifetime annuities and fixed-term annuities.
-A lifetime annuity (or life annuity) guarantees an income for you for the rest of your life, and often for the rest of a nominated person after you die.
+A lifetime annuity (or life Income) guarantees an income for you for the rest of your life, and often for the rest of a nominated person after you die.
 If it does the latter, that is known as a joint life annuity.
 A fixed-term annuity covers you for a fixed period and will pay you an income for a set number of years.
 After the time is up, you have the option to receive one large lump-sum payment or to continue earning your regular annuity income.

 Your payments can also be varied.
 The payments are called pension annuity rates, and the different ways in which this can happen are ‘fixed-rate’ and ‘variable’.
 Fixed-rate annuities give you a set amount of income, regardless of anything else.
 Variable annuities are available too, with differences in them.
 Most variable annuities offer you the choice in which investments you make, and your income depends on how well these perform.